uqlibrary/technology-training/R/RStudio_intro.md

 ```

 To add comments to many lines: Ctrl + Shift + C or Cmd + Shift + C

+While editing your script, you can run the active line (or the selected block of lines) by using Ctrl + Enter (or Cmd + Enter).

 ### Import files